Error203/ssdp-scanner/README.md

 # ssdp-scanner
-this is module for pinging network using ssdp protocol to get devices alive in this network
+this is module for pinging network using ssdp protocol to get devices in this network